 There are also:

-iii.
-People who pursue holiness, because they love the Holy One of Israel.
+1. People who pursue holiness, because they love the Holy One of Israel.
+2. People whose iniquity is pardoned.

 Thank God for the remnant!
 “If the Lord of hosts had not left us a few survivors, we should have been like Sodom, and become like Gomorrah” (1:9).